 Executive Director, MEAC/SWAC Challenge Kickoff and Celebration Bowl

-He joined Airborne Express in 1979 and just two years later was promoted to Area Operations Manager in Greenville, S.C.
-In 1985, he was relocated to Atlanta, where he served in several areas including leading the operations, customer service, and sales organizations.
+Grant joined Airborne Express in 1979 and just two years later was promoted to Area Operations Manager in Greenville, S.C.
+In 1985, he was relocated to Atlanta, where he served in several areas including leading the operations, customer service and sales organizations.

-In 1988, just four years after migrating to Atlanta, Grant became the youngest member to join the 100 Black Men of Atlanta at the age of 30.
-He was voted its Man of the Year in 1989 after leading the organization’s flagship program Project Success, and was elected as Secretary of the Board of Directors 1990.
+In 1988, just four years after moving to Atlanta, Grant became the youngest member to join the 100 Black Men of Atlanta at the age of 30.
+He was voted its Man of the Year in 1989 after leading the organization’s flagship program, Project Success.
 He served as an elected member of the Board until his selection as Chief Executive Officer in 2001.
 Grant also served as Chairman of the Atlanta Football Classic, the organization’s largest fundraiser from 1999-2001.
-Under his leadership, the event set record attendance and revenue levels each year and grew it into one of the top three recurring sporting events in the state.
+Under his leadership, the event set record attendance and revenue levels each year and grew into one of the top three recurring sporting events in the state.

-A native of Potecasi, N.C., he graduated from North Carolina A&T.
+A native of Potecasi, N.C., Grant attended North Carolina A&T State University.